SaraDonzellini/prompt-generator-attempt/README.md

  ## Installation

 To use this script, you need to have Python
-It needs a .json "dictionary" (three files (themes) are provided).
+It needs a .json "dictionary" (one is provided).
 If the user wants can import a customized one, using the provided ones as example.

  ## Requirements